It can be nerve wracking to have your first internet therapy appointment.

 How can you prepare for your first online therapy session?

 [Not sure if internet therapy is right for you?
-Read our connected piece, “Is Skype Counselling Right For You?”.]
+Read our connected piece, “Is Online Counselling Right For You?”.]

 12 ways to make sure an online counselling session goes well